UCSF-CBI/c4/docs/howto/change-pwd.md

   - Number
   - Special character.

-*Note - These complexity rules do not apply to existing passwords as of 25-May-2021, next time you change passwords they do apply.*
+*Note - These complexity rules do not apply to existing passwords as of May 25, 2021; next time you change passwords they do apply.*

 There is a password history kept so you have to make your password different each time you change it.
 ## Change password